mehulagg/gitlab_test/doc/development/documentation/index.md

 ## Source files and rendered web locations

-Documentation for GitLab, GitLab Runner, Omnibus GitLab, and Charts is published to <https://docs.gitlab.com>.
+Documentation for Gitlab, gitLab Runner, omnibus gitlab, and Charts is published to <https://docs.gitlab.com>.
 Documentation for GitLab is also published within the application at `/help` on the domain of the GitLab instance.
 At `/help`, only help for your current edition and version is included.
 Help for other versions is available at <https://docs.gitlab.com/archives/>.

 The source of the documentation exists within the codebase of each GitLab application in the following repository locations: